JoseMath/multiregeneration/README.md

 Our implementation has two main purposes:

- - The first purpose is to implement a multihomogenious regeneration algorithm as described [here](https://www3.nd.edu/~jhauenst/preprints/hrMultiHom.pdf).
+ - The first purpose is to implement a multihomogeneous regeneration algorithm as described [here](https://www3.nd.edu/~jhauenst/preprints/hrMultiHom.pdf).

  - The second purpose is to implement a "Depth First" version of